KayceP/udacity-linux-server-config/README.md

 1. `$ sudo service apache2 restart`.

+### 17 - Install system monitor tools

+1. `$ sudo apt-get update`.
+2. `$ sudo apt-get install glances`.
+3. To start this system monitor program just type this from the command line: `$ glances`.
+4. Type `$ glances -h` to know more about this program's options.

 ## ACKNOWLEDGMENTS

 1. [kssawicki] - (https://github.com/kssawicki/) (Being there on slack in the middle of the night when no one else was.)